RTBHOUSE/techblog/_posts/2021-11-24-L2-EVPN-to-L3-concept-part1.markdown

 # Network generations

 ## First racks - switch stacking
-In 2013/2014 due to lacking network capacity/stability in our environment provided by an external provider, we stared to deploy our own racks.
+In 2013/2014 due to lacking network capacity/stability in our environment provided by an external provider, we started to deploy our own racks.
 At the beginning we used Brocade ICX6610 switches and we stacked them in 80Gbps loops:

 ![image alt <>](/pics/brocade-stack-2014-03.png)